afontaine/ECE421/sparse_matrix/Questions.md

    applicable to this problem?
 Explain your answer!
 (HINT: The answer is yes)

    Delegate Factory:
-   Delegate factory is where the factories create methods are delegates that can be set at creation of the facotry or changed throughout the lifetime of the factory.
+   Delegate factory is where the factory's create methods are delegates that can be set at creation of the factory or changed throughout the lifetime of the factory.
 This would be performed in ruby via assigning a code block (most likely a lambda function or a Proc) to some internal members of the factory.
 The process of assignment to the internal member is up to the